 Thorough due diligence might seem like a considerable endeavor—but it’s well worth the effort and resources you invest in it.
 In today’s complex supply chain environment with multiple interrelated parties, VDD offers the following concrete benefits:

-• Risk identification and mitigation: VDD facilitates a clear understanding of the vendor's risk profile, which you can then compare to your organization’s risk appetite and determine whether the detected risk level is acceptable.
-This assists in the development of proactive response plans for high-tier risk events.
+VDD gives you a clear understanding of the vendor's risk profile, which you can then compare to your organization's risk appetite.
+From there you can decide whether the detected risk level is acceptable, or whether the vendor needs to close gaps first.
+The same process helps you develop proactive response plans for high-tier risk events, so you're not improvising when something goes wrong.

 Three approaches to vendor due diligence